A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Concluding remarks and future work

 \section{Concluding remarks and future work}

-In this article, we have combined localized reduced basis methods for efficiently solving parameterized multiscale problems with optimization methods that adaptively construct such localized reduced methods in the context of an iterative error-aware trust-region algorithm for accelerating PDE-constrained optimization.
-In particular, we have formulated a relaxed version of the TR-RB algorithm from \cite{paper1} to neglect the strong certification in the first iterations.
-This relaxation has been advised so that the same convergence result holds asymptotically.
+In this article, we presented a first combination of localized reduced basis methods for efficiently solving parameterized multiscale problems with optimization methods that adaptively construct such localized reduced models in the context of an iterative error-aware trust-region algorithm for accelerating PDE-constrained optimization.
+Moreover, we have formulated a relaxed version of the TR algorithm from \cite{paper1} to neglect the strong certification in the first iterations.
+For this relaxation, the same convergence result holds.

-Subsequently, we have discretized the optimality system of the PDE-constrained optimization problem \eqref{P} with a localized ansatz based on the Petrov-Galerkin version of the localized orthogonal decomposition method.
+Subsequently, we have discretized the optimality system of the PDE-constrained optimization problem~\eqref{P} with a localized ansatz based on the Petrov-Galerkin version of the localized orthogonal decomposition method.
 For an online efficient reduced model with optional local basis enrichment, such that the sub-problems of the TR algorithm can be solved fast, we have used the TSRBLOD based on a two-scale RB ansatz of the LOD.

-The resulting TR-LRB method has proven advantageous both in terms of computational effort and adaptivity concerning the localized RB models.
-In the numerical experiments, we observed that these localized RB approaches can efficiently replace FEM-based techniques, especially for growing complexity of the multiscale system.
+The TR-TSRRBLOD method has proven advantageous both in terms of computational effort and adaptivity concerning the localized RB models.
+In the experiments, we showed that localized RB approaches can efficiently replace FEM-based techniques, especially for growing complexity of the multiscale system.